dylanlott/vedh/.planning/phases/02-guest-host-activation/02-RESEARCH.md

      "verify the *current* row is still a guest at claim time" note in Guest/Password-Login Auth Surface above) and avoid adding `IsGuest` to JWT claims unless a concrete resolver-level need surfaces during planning.
+   - **RESOLVED (Phase 2 planning):** re-query fresh; `AuthUser` gains no `IsGuest` bit and the JWT claims are unchanged.
+Plan `02-02` Task 3's `ClaimGuestAccount` runs behind `requireAuth` and then re-reads the row by `AuthUser.ID`, because the JWT's claims were minted before the claim and cannot be trusted to say whether the row is still a guest; the UPDATE additionally carries a `WHERE is_guest` guard so a concurrent double-claim cannot both win.
+The one other guest-aware check, `Login`'s rejection in `02-02` Task 1, also reads `is_guest` from the row rather than from a claim.

 3. **How aggressively should `FormCreateGame.vue`/`JoinGameView.vue` be refactored to share `DeckImportPanel.vue`, given both are also embedded in modal/page contexts with